TejasPatil1/TejasPatil1/README.md

 ## 💻 Projects

 - [Programming for GenZ](https://student-initiative-gng.vercel.app/)
 -
-–**Programming for GenZ (PFG)** is a student-focused platform that makes learning coding fun and practical.
+• **Programming for GenZ (PFG)** is a student-focused platform that makes learning coding fun and practical.
--It provides interactive tutorials, challenges, and real-world projects to build skills step by step.
+• Provides interactive tutorials, challenges, and real-world projects to build skills step by step.
--PFG emphasizes hands-on experience, helping students apply concepts in meaningful ways.
+• Emphasizes hands-on experience, helping students apply concepts in meaningful ways.
--The platform supports multiple programming languages and modern web development tools.
+• Supports multiple programming languages and modern web development tools.
--Its goal is to empower the next generation of developers to innovate and create confidently.
+• Aims to empower the next generation of developers to innovate and create confidently.